Littlenik10/loan-stats/README.md

 #### 5.Loan Amount by DTI (Scatter Plot):
 - Analyzes the relationship between debt-to-income ratio and loan amount.
 - Visualizes risk levels — very high or very low DTI values tend to associate with lower loan amounts.

+### 🔍 Key Insight:
+One key takeaway was that lower-grade loans (like Grade D or E) were associated with higher interest rates and a higher likelihood of default, especially among borrowers with high DTI or low income.
+This has strong implications for credit risk modeling and lending policy.

 ### ⚙️ Tools & Skills Used:
 - Tableau Public (dashboard design, filters, tooltip interactivity)